cmk/connections/README.md

 * [What can you do with them?](#what)
 * [What's wrong with the numeric conversions in `base`?](#base)

+Note that this file contains markdown syntax that doesn't render on Hackage.
+A fully rendered version is hosted on Github [here](https://github.com/cmk/connections/blob/master/README.md).

 ### What is a connection? <a name="intro"></a>